Monday, November 29, 2010

 Why are we paying the UN hundreds of millions and hosting a bunch of angry foreigners who seem to hate us and delight in pulling Uncle Sam's beard, except when they need help money or medical and food supplies?

 Let them headquarter in France, England or Russia.
-(If tossed from the US, does anyone think the entire UN membership would refuse to talk to one of—if not the—richest and still most militarily powerful count
+(If tossed from the US, does anyone think the entire UN membership would refuse to talk to one of—if not the—richest and still most militarily powerful countries in the world?)

 Most of the Tea Party and its sympathizers are Republicans, but I’ve heard enough TP unhappiness with the stodgy GOP to suggest that Republican graybeards can’t take these newbies for granted.
 I think the new House leadership will have to earn their trust and “walk the walk,” not just spew forth the TP rhetoric.